-The wine industry is a smaller community than most might think.
 The more time I spend in it, the more I marvel at the interconnectedness of the niches, the communities, and the people.
 Some will turn you off like a desperate housewife, while others will show their integrity, confidence, and willingness to collaborate as the best people in business often do.
 I met Julien Miquel face to face in Napa about 2 years after we first connected on Social Media.
 Although the introduction was brief it would lead to another meeting and more conversation this year at an incredible dinner at Press Napa Valley.
 Julien Miquel is probably one of the most powerful influencers in wine and this year for the first time I joined him on the Social Vigneron’s influencer list.

 He comes from a unique place when you’re talking about wine influencers.
 He was a winemaker first with experience on multiple continents.
 He took that perspective and applied it to another level in the wine realm.